Month: January 2022

 • etc.

-The air gets into the circuit during assembly work, through leaks in the negative pressure area and when the oil flows back into the container.
-Depending on the separation capacity of the filter-tank system, the air in the tank rises only slowly and is sucked in again by the pump.
+Air enters the circuit during assembly, through leaks in the negative pressure zone, and as oil flows back into the reservoir.
+Depending on the separation capacity of the filter-tank system, the air in the tank only rises slowly and is then re-sucked by the pump.

 Simulation of air-liquid devices

-As example a simple degassing example is presented .
-One inlet and two oulets including a wear at the center.
-Oil-gas mixture move over the wear for degassing.
+As an example, a simple degassing scenario is presented.
+There is one inlet and two outlets, with a weir located in the center.
+The oil-gas mixture flows over the weir for degassing.

-Using advanced solver settings within the framework InsightCAE, large time steps are enabled to mangage simulations in a reasonable time.
+Using advanced solver settings within the InsightCAE framework, large time steps are enabled to manage simulations within a reasonable timeframe.

 Isosurfaces of 1% gas are presented.

-Changing of degassing tank geometry using numerical simulation leads to a sufficient degassing process of the hydraulic oil.
+Changing the degassing tank geometry using numerical simulation leads to a sufficient degassing process of the hydraulic oil.